oanda/apidocs/v1/stream.md

 * There is a limit of one active rate stream connection per access token.
 In the event that a new stream request is made with the access token of an existing rate stream connection, OANDA servers will disconnect the older connection.

-* Each rate stream connection may subscribe up to a maximum of 10 instruments.
+* On the fxTrade environment, each rate stream connection may subscribe up to a maximum of 10 instruments.
+This limit is not in place for the sandbox and fxTrade Practice environments where each connection can subscribe to all tradeable instruments.

 #### Input Query Parameters